 eCommerce Personalization Explored in Grocery Retail – Trends and Pitfalls

-eCommerce Personalization is the top grocery marketing buzzword for 2019, made possible by new technologies that deliver one to one services to customers.
-While many innovators obsess on new products, the big winners emerging are rallying around customer demands for discovery and fulfillment convenience.
+eCommerce Personalization is the top grocery marketing buzzword for 2019, made possible by new technologies that deliver one-to-one services to customers.
+While many innovators obsess about new products, the big winners emerging are rallying around customer demands for discovery and fulfillment convenience.
 In an increasingly smaller and more cluttered world, the modern shopper insists: “help me find what I’m looking for when I need it, at a great price, and deliver it to me in a convenient way.”
-Our own research supports this view, with Mercatus findings making clear that much of digital demand from shoppers involves enhancing in-store experiences.
+Our own research supports this view, with Mercatus’s findings making clear that much of digital demand from shoppers involves enhancing in-store experiences.
 Technology such as mobile price checking, collaborative shopping lists, and in-store product navigation is part of the critical discovery process.
 For online shoppers, topping the list of preferences were services like personalized flyers, and quite importantly, the options for click & collect or delivery.
 More than half of Millennials in the U.S. want these services.
 Overall, convenience (63%) and time savings (57%) top the reasons for shopping online.

 Boost your eCommerce sales through the power of AI with our Lessons in Digital Grocery Personalization webinar:

 Playing Digital Catch-Up: Past, Present, and Future

 Grocery executives should know that inside your point-of-sale and loyalty program data lies the memories of the past.
 What individual shoppers previously purchased is lying dormant, ready to be enlisted in personalized product offers tailored to each shopper.
 Remind shoppers what they like to buy with relevant sales and promotions highlighted front and center.
 By doing so, you bring the discovery process to them while appealing to their time savings needs and value mindset.